 Multiple sources contribute to indoor pollutant levels, including cooking, heating, carpets, furniture and building materials.
 Our work has characterized these sources and the various methods used to control them.
 Recent studies have highlighted how hydrolysis of binders used in fiberglass ventilation filters can become a source of fomaldehyde—a common indoor pollutant emitted by multiple sources—in conditions of high relative humidity.
 Another study described the impact of using cleaners and air fresheners indoors, considering not only the VOC emissions associated with these household products, but also their reaction with indoor ozone, leading to the formation of ultrafine particles and volatile aldehydes.

 Cookstoves developed at Berkeley Lab are saving lives around the world.
-Gadgil Lab — Stoves (GLS) designs and develops low-emission, fuel-efficient and culturally viable cookstoves with the goal of reducing the environmental, monetary and health burden on relevant populations in poorer countries.
-GLS also strives to provide rigorous scientific testing of these and other improved stoves to validate claims of improved cooking.
+The Cookstoves Group at Berkeley Lab designs, develops, and evaluates low-emission, fuel-efficient and culturally viable cookstoves with the goal of reducing the environmental, monetary and health burden on relevant populations in poorer countries.
+We strive to provide rigorous scientific testing of these and other improved stoves to validate claims of improved cooking.
+Currently, the Cookstoves Group is recognized as the world authority on design, development, and testing of efficient cookstoves.
+The group has successfully built and maintained a gold standard cookstove testing facility, identified scientific underpinnings for reducing harmful cookstove emissions by 90%, developed training videos to elevate research capabilities worldwide, conducted field testing in Haiti, India, Ethiopia, Uganda, and Mongolia, and participates in development of international standards for laboratory testing of cookstoves.